thismahbub/JavaSwingInventory/README.md

 UserName: root
 Password: 123

-this database info have update in : persistence.xml and MyiReportViewer.java in persistence.xml line number 15-18
+This database info has been updated in : persistence.xml and MyiReportViewer.java in persistence.xml, line number 15-18
 in MyiReportViewer.java line number 29

-It has 9 table called:
+It has 9 tables called:
 1. category
 2. customer
 3. product